CSpanias/cspanias.github.io/_tabs/about.md

 Additionally, I am currently studying for HTB's [CPTS](https://academy.hackthebox.com/preview/certifications/htb-certified-penetration-testing-specialist) certification, and after completing it, I plan to make a review of the [Penetration Tester Job Role Path](https://academy.hackthebox.com/path/preview/penetration-tester) as well as the exam itself.

-I also have my eyes on TMC's [PJPT](https://certifications.tcm-sec.com/pjpt/) and [PNPT](https://certifications.tcm-sec.com/pnpt/) certifications, and if I eventually sit for them, I aim to document my experience through TMC's training, and how it compares with THM's and HTB's resources in terms of quality, difficulty, subjects covered, and, of course, enjoyment.
+I also have my eyes on TMC's [PNPT](https://certifications.tcm-sec.com/pnpt/) certification, and if I eventually sit for it, I aim to document my experience through TMC's training, and how it compares with THM's and HTB's resources in terms of quality, difficulty, subjects covered, and, of course, enjoyment.

 ### Projects